tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 {{< img trees >}}

 ## Climb Profile
-According to the [Strava segment](https://www.strava.com/segments/16273563), coming up from Sospel is a long 15 miles / 24 km, with a total elevation gain of 3970 ft / 1210 meters!
+According to the {{< link text="Strava segment" url="https://www.strava.com/segments/16273563" >}}, coming up from Sospel is a long 15 miles / 24 km, with a total elevation gain of 3970 ft / 1210 meters!

 In my experience with this climb, I remember it most distinctly in three separate portions.